 - Definition of the indicator (variables used to generate the indicator)

 - Year of data collection

 - Data collection sampling method (e.g. survey, routine)

 - Geographical coverage

 - Organisation(s) that collect and manage the data

 Note that indicators from different datasets may not be directly comparable (Challenge n°3, this section, page 8).*****

-Example of indicator matrixThe indicator matrix in an Excel file (as in the example provided below based on Niger’s experience) is an ideal output of a data landscape exercise.
-It describes in which datasets you can find the indicator you are looking for to answer the policy-relevant question identified.
-However, as detailed in Challenge n°1 (this section, page 6), describing all the indicators available in all the datasets of interest to the NIPN can be a very vast piece of work.
-Ivory Coast, for example, decided to describe the information systems and the datasets of interest to the NIPN without describing precisely the indicators available in these datasets, and did not develop an indicator matrix.
+Example of indicator matrixThe indicator matrix in an Excel file (as in the example provided below based on the experience of Niger) is an ideal output of a data landscape exercise.
+It describes which datasets contain for instance an indicator identified to answer a policy-relevant question.
+However, as detailed in Challenge n°1 (this section, page 6), describing all indicators available in all datasets that are of interest to NIPN can be a massive piece of work, which is not always necessary.
+Côte d’Ivoire, for example, decided to describe the information systems and datasets of interest to NIPN without describing precisely all indicators available in these datasets, and did not develop an indicator matrix.